quickwit-oss/quickwit/docs/reference/cli.md

 sidebar_position: 1
 ---

-Quickwit is a single binary that makes it easy to index and search structured or unstructured data from the command line.
-It consumes datasets consisting of newline-delimited JSON objects with arbitrary keys.
-It produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.
+Quickwit command line tool lets you create, ingest, search, start search and indexer servers.
+For configuration, `quickwit` needs a [config file path](config.md) that you can configure with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.

 This page documents all the available commands, related options, and environment variables.

 :::caution

-Before using Quickwit with an object storage, check out our [advice](../administration/cloud-env.md) for deploying on AWS S3 to avoid some nasty surprises at the end of the month.
+Before using Quickwit with object storage, check out our [advice](../administration/cloud-env.md) for deploying on AWS S3 to avoid some nasty surprises at the end of the month.

 :::